 Reciprocal Members can use all the dining outlets in the Club, however all special promotions are purely for our Members and their guests.

-Members from reciprocal clubs can make use of our sports facilities for 30 consecutive days in a calendar year.
-We require a letter of introduction from your Club to email@example.com in order to issue a temporary membership card.
+Members from reciprocal Clubs may only use the sports facilities for a period of up to one continuous month within a 12 month period.
+We require a letter of introduction from your Club to firstname.lastname@example.org in order to issue a temporary membership card.
 Use of the Fencing Salle is not included.

-A fee of £17 per Reciprocal Member for each visit must be settled, unless you are staying at the Club in which case this fee is waivered.
+A fee of £17 per Reciprocal Member for each visit must be settled, unless you are staying at the Club in which case this fee is waived.